xbuilderltd/t1/README.md

-# pnpm-turbo-monorepo-template
+# pnpm-nx-monorepo-template

 > ⚠️ **Opinionated Template:**
 > This monorepo template is designed for our internal standards and workflows.
 Feel free to use, adapt, and extend it for your own projects.

-A modern TypeScript monorepo template for npm packages, managed with pnpm and TurboRepo.
+A modern TypeScript monorepo template for npm packages, managed with pnpm and Nx.

 ## ✨ Features